-Alan Clawley, chairman, was trained as an architect.
-He has lived in Birmingham UK for several decades where his work has involved providing technical support to a wide variety of community projects.
-He is an active member of the Green Party and the founder and secretary of Friends of the Central Library, a group which ran a high profile campaign to save Madin’s Birmingham City Library from demolition.
+The late Alan Clawley, chairman for many years, was trained as an architect.
+He lived in Birmingham UK for several decades where his work has involved providing technical support to a wide variety of community projects.
+He was an active member of the Green Party and the founder and secretary of Friends of the Central Library, a group which ran a high profile campaign to save Madin’s Birmingham City Library from demolition.

 Andrew Lydon, vice-chairman, was initially involved in the Labour Party, where he developed his interest in decentralisation and economic development in drafting parts of their Birmingham Council manifesto.
 Since 1992, when he left Labour, he has been involved in the politics of the regions as a spokesman for the West Midlands New Economics Group and later for Birmingham NHS Concern.
 Andrew also runs the Prosperity and Inflation campaign for Localise West Midlands.

 Ann Wackett worked with homelessness and advice services in London during the 1980’s.
 She worked in the Policy Unit in Birmingham City Council’s Urban Renewal Division’s Policy Unit (1990-2001), and in the Corporate Strategy Team at the West Midlands Regional Development Agency, Advantage West Midlands (2001-2002) contributing to the Agency’s Corporate Plan.
 From 2004 she worked in Birmingham City Council’s Corporate Strategy Team where she led on the development of the Council’s Community Cohesion Strategy Implementation Plan (2008) and wrote the Council Leader’s Policy Statement and Implementation Plan (2012).
 Ann’s interests are in regeneration, tackling local and global inequality, and building genuine empowerment and capacity within cohesive neighbourhoods.